What's this all about?

 What is The Heart of Agile?

 We believe that The Heart of Agile framework is a useful bridge to Organisational Agility.
-Developed by Dr Alistair Cockburn, an original signatory to the Agile Manifesto, we will be lucky to have his involvement in the event in 2018.
+Developed by Dr Alistair Cockburn, an original signatory to the Agile Manifesto, in 2017 we were the first event outside the USA to use the Heart of Agile as a framework.

 As Alistair says on the Heart of Agile site.